BrandonCollette/BrandonCollette/README.md

 # Hey, I'm Brandon Collette 👋

 ## About Me
-I am a hardworking individual driven by passion and the love for my family.
-I have 5+ years experience as an assembler/composite technician but recently turned a new leaf as I attended Learning Fuze coding boot camp and am now pursuing a career in web development.
+Hello, my name is Brandon Collette, a passionate web developer dedicated to producing and delivering high quality work.
+Learned web development and built applications in collaboration with other students at the Learning Fuze coding program.
+Enthused to learn new skills that better the team and myself.
+Looking to obtain a position as a web developer.

 ## Skills
  _**Strong**_: JavaScript(ES5/ES6), React.js, Node.js, HTML5, CSS3, Express, jQuery, PostgreSQL, Bootstrap 4, Flexbox, RESTful APIs (Ajax, Fetch), Express, HTTPie